 Last year, he told BBC Scotland that what he saw that day had haunted him for 75 years.

-"For the first time I realised just how low mankind can sink," says Mr Forsyth, who is now 96.
+"For the first time I realised just how low mankind can sink," Mr Forsyth said.

 Although he was still a young man when he reached the Northern Germany concentration camp in April 1945, he had seen a lot of action.